- Download our Moving to Brazil Guide (PDF)

 Due to the demand for space, some Brazilian schools run two or three separate school sessions per day to accommodate the large number of students, with children attending one session per day.

-Private and international schools in Brazil
+Private schools in Brazil

 Due to the higher standard of education offered at international schools in Brazil, wealthy Brazilians often choose to educate their children at these institutions.
 Many international schools have a multicultural student body with children from all over the world.
+High demand means that popular international schools, particularly in São Paulo, often have waiting lists.

 Best International Schools in São Paulo